 Since SAP got away with it with NetWeaver, they appear to be at it again, this time with “Hana.”
 Hana has definite NetWeaver overtones, but the buzzwords used by SAP to describe it are even more extreme than what was used for NetWeaver (in memory appliances, etc…).
-The article which describes HANA is by Gartner and is one of ridiculous articles I have read on enterprise technology in some time.
-I found I had to write an article on Gartner’s article which I can be read here.
+The article which describes HANA is by Gartner and is one of the ridiculous articles I have read on enterprise technology in some time.
+I found I had to write an essay on Gartner’s article, which I can be read here.
 Gartner takes a lot of money from SAP, but they should do a better job of hiding their bias.
-It’s hard though when someone is paying your millions every year.
+It’s hard, though, when someone is paying your millions every year.

 However, since so few people who work in enterprise software ever question statements made by SAP, perhaps it is not a problem.
-SAP has made enormous efforts to turn Gartner into an arm of SAP’s marketing department, showing their displeasure at the slightest hints of accuracy in Gartner’s coverage of their products, particularly their problems doing anything with the Business Objects acquisition, and SAP can be very insistent and persuasive.
+SAP has made enormous efforts to turn Gartner into an arm of SAP’s marketing department.
+By showing their displeasure at the slightest hints of accuracy in Gartner’s coverage of their products, particularly their problems doing anything with the Business Objects acquisition, and SAP can be very persistent and persuasive.

 Additions to Article in 2017

 SAP Gateway is also referred to as SAP Netweaver Gateway, is a framework and ABAP add-ons to allow SAP ERP to connect to an API.
 SAP Netweaver Gateway has nothing to do with anything specific to a “Netweaver” and is a marketing construct.

 The SAP Gateway is another illogical use of the term Netweaver.